jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 __Def Classes :__ Java source files located under _[PROJECT DIR]/jeka/def_.
 They are compiled on the flight by Jeka when invoked from the command line.

-__Def Classpath :__ Classpath on which depends _def classes_ to get compiled and _command classes_ to be executed.
+__Def Classpath :__ Classpath on which depend _def classes_ to get compiled and _command classes_ to be executed.
-By default, it consists in _Jeka_ core classes. it can be augmented with any third party lib or def Classpath coming from another project.
+By default, it consists in _Jeka_ core classes. it can be augmented with any third party lib or def Classpath coming from imported project.
-Once _def classes_ sources have been compiled, _def Classpath_ is augmented with their _.class_ counterpart.
+Once _def classes_ sources have been compiled, _def Classpath_ is augmented with compiled  _def classes_.

 __Command Classes :__ Classes extending `JkCommands`.
 Their _commands_ can be invoked from the command line and their pubic fields set from the command line as well.
 Generally _def classes_ contains one _command class_ though there can be many or none.
-Command class can be a _def class_ but can also be imported from a library or external project.
+Command classes can come from _def classes_ but can also be imported from a library or external project.

-__Commands :__ Java methods member of _command classes_ and invokable from Jeka command line.
+__Commands :__ Java methods member of _command classes_ and invokable from command line.
 They must be instance method (not static), public, zero-args and returning void.
-Every method verifying these constraints is considered as a _command_.
+Every method verifying these constraints within a _command class_ or a _plugin_  is considered as a _command_.

 __Options :__ This is a set of key-value used to inject parameters.
 Options can be mentioned as command line arguments, stored in specific files or hard coded in _command classes_.

+__Plugins :__ Classes extending `JkPlugin` and named as _JkPluginXxxxx_ where_Xxxxx_ is the name of the plugin.
+In short, a plugin add dynamically commands and options to the running _command class_.

 # Install Jeka